ruthmoog/CV/README.md

 <details><summary>Growth mindset and will to learn</summary><p>

-In being selected for Makers I can say that they agree with this!
-I take an organised approach to my learning and I consider where I focus my learning.
-By changing my career I've demonstrated my determination to continue learning how to improve at programming.
+In being selected for _Makers_ I can say that they agree with this!
+I take an organised approach to learning and consider where I focus.
+Changing my career demonstrates my determination to continue learning and to improve at programming for the long-term.

 </p></details>
 <details><summary>Proactive approach to learning</summary><p>

-I enjoy learning through online courses, workshops, classes and coaching.
-I can identifying gaps in knowledge and where I can improve.
-As an example, I was struggling to limit the projects I was working on and was frustrated that as a result I wasn't delivering what I wanted.
-I learned about Kanban to solve this problem and to help become familiar with the process.
-I read up, and watched a talk by Eric Brechner, then used personal Kanban to manage my projects with Trello - Kaban helped me focus on only what I had prioritised, break down topics into clear deliverables, and lessened the cognitive load by reframing a long list of incomplete tasks as backlog.
+I enjoy learning and have become good better at identifying where I can improve.
+I was struggling to limit my side-projects and was frustrated that as a result I wasn't delivering as quickly as I wanted.
+I used the opportunity to learn Kanban, by reading up and watching a talk by Eric Brechner, then, I used personal Kanban to manage my side-projects with Trello.
+Kaban helped me focus, work with clear deliverables, and lessen the cognitive load by reframing a long list of incomplete tasks as backlog.

 </p></details>
 <!-- Use retrospectives and feedback to spot opportunity -->